awsdocs/amazon-elasticache-docs/doc_source/memcache/elasticache-vpc-accessing.md

+#### Using Transit Gateway<a name="elasticache-vpc-accessing-using-transit-gateway"></a>

+A transit gateway enables you to attach VPCs and VPN connections in the same AWS Region and route traffic between them\.
+A transit gateway works across AWS accounts, and you can use AWS Resource Access Manager to share your transit gateway with other accounts\.
+After you share a transit gateway with another AWS account, the account owner can attach their VPCs to your transit gateway\.
+A user from either account can delete the attachment at any time\.

+You can enable multicast on a transit gateway, and then create a transit gateway multicast domain that allows multicast traffic to be sent from your multicast source to multicast group members over VPC attachments that you associate with the domain\.

+You can also create a peering connection attachment between transit gateways in different AWS Regions\.
+This enables you to route traffic between the transit gateways' attachments across different Regions\.

+For more information, see [Transit gateways](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-transit-gateways.html)\.

 ### Accessing an ElastiCache Cluster when it and the Amazon EC2 Instance are in Different Amazon VPCs in Different Regions<a name="elasticache-vpc-accessing-different-vpc-different-region"></a>

+#### Using Transit VPC<a name="elasticache-vpc-accessing-different-vpc-different-region-using-transit-vpc"></a>

-One common strategy for connecting multiple, geographically disperse VPCs and remote networks is to create a transit VPC that serves as a global network transit center\.
+An alternative to using VPC peering, another common strategy for connecting multiple, geographically disperse VPCs and remote networks is to create a transit VPC that serves as a global network transit center\.
 A transit VPC simplifies network management and minimizes the number of connections required to connect multiple VPCs and remote networks\.
 This design can save time and effort and also reduce costs, as it is implemented virtually without the traditional expense of establishing a physical presence in a colocation transit hub or deploying physical network gear\.

 ![\[\]](http://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/images/ElastiCache-inVPC-AccessedByEC2-DifferentVPC-DifferentRegion-VPN.png)